ReClassNET/ReClass.NET/README.md

 # ReClass.NET
-This is a port of ReClass to the .NET platform with additional features.
+This is a port of ReClass to the .NET platform with lots of additional features.

 ![](https://abload.de/img/main4hsbj.jpg)